adilet0212/naive-bayes-spam-detector/README.md

 # 🧠 Naïve Bayes Spam Comment Detector

 A Natural Language Processing (NLP) project that classifies YouTube comments as **spam** or **non-spam** using a **Multinomial Naïve Bayes** model.
-Developed by **Adilet Masalbekov**, Arcan Caglayan, and Muhammed Ikbal Ekinci for *COMP 237 – Introudction to Artificial Intelligence*.
+Developed by **Adilet Masalbekov**, Arcan Caglayan, and Muhammed Ikbal Ekinci for *COMP 237 – Introduction to Artificial Intelligence*.

 ---